CarsonDDD/3380project/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## How to build

+- `make run-processor` runs the main project, where we can make interesting queries on the database
+- `make run-scraper` runs the program used to assemble the database for the main program.